AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

   - `--nnstep`: Step size for nearest-neighbor search during optimization (default: 20).
 Reducing it improves accuracy but may slow processing.
   - `--frame-icp-iters` (`-t`): ICP iterations per frame (default: 3).
 Higher values improve accuracy but slow down the process.
   - `--reinit-icp-iters` (`-T`): ICP iterations during reinitialization (default: 6).
 Higher values improve accuracy but slow down the process.
-  - `--inner-iters`:Maximum inner iterations per ICP step (default: 10).
+  - `--inner-iters`: Maximum inner iterations per ICP step (default: 10).
   - `--min-points` (`-M`): Minimum number of detected body points required for tracking (default: 1000).
 Lower values increase the risk of tracking failure due to insufficient points.

 #### Data Recording

-The executable for recording necessary parts of an OpenARK dataset.
+This executable can be used for recording necessary parts of an OpenARK dataset.
 However, due to missing generation of critical files, such as joint data, the datasets created with this tool could not be used for the demo.

 ### Evaluation

 #### Approach

 1. **Comparing body shapes:** The purpose of this python script is to evaluate the similarity between two images containing human forms, specifically by comparing the non-black regions of the images.
 The images were obtained by dividing a video of the Live-Demo into frames and they show different models of a human body obtained from the same frame one being a depth-image and the other one the generated SMPL-model.
 The objective is to determine the accuracy of Avatar project by determining how similar they are in terms of the body shape they contain, discarding the black areas in the background.

+2. **Comparing human poses:**

+TODO

 #### Metrics